- Knowledge is … sum of collectively established construals/constructions

 - Teaching is … occasioning, prompting, triggering, listening

 SynopsisGenetic Epistemology is Jean Piaget’s theory of the genesis/origin of knowing/epistemology.
 Critical of efforts to explain cognition in terms of Newtonian mechanics, and greatly influenced by Darwinian evolutionary theory, in Piaget’s Genetic Epistemology ideas are understood to evolve in relationship to and interaction with others in an ecosystem of notions.
 Learning is thus framed as an adaptive process in which the principal criteria of personal truth are coherence among elements of understanding and their utility for making sense of one’s own experience, not match between internal models and external reality or subjective interpretation and objective fact.
 To this point, one of Piaget’s major contributions was using the metaphor of “adaptation” (from evolutionary theory) to describe learning.
-He saw learning-as-adaptation as involving two main sub-processes:
+He saw learning-as-adaptation as involving a trigger and two main sub-processes:

 - Piagetian Programs – a phrase used to distinguish teaching methods and classroom structures that are informed by Piaget’s Genetic Epistemology and Piaget's Model of Cognitive Development (see above).